Shop Class as Soulcraft

 ISBN 9780143117469 | 256 pages | 27 Apr 2010 | Penguin | 8.26 x 5.23in | 18 - AND UP

 Summary of Shop Class as Soulcraft Summary of Shop Class as Soulcraft Reviews for Shop Class as Soulcraft An Excerpt from Shop Class as Soulcraft

-A philosopher / mechanic destroys the pretensions of the high- prestige workplace and makes an irresistible case for working with one's hands"It's appropriate that [Shop Class as Soulcraft] arrives in May, the month when college seniors commence real life.
+A philosopher/mechanic's wise (and sometimes funny) look at the challenges and pleasures of working with one's hands"It's appropriate that [Shop Class as Soulcraft] arrives in May, the month when college seniors commence real life.
 Skip Dr. Seuss, or a tie from Vineyard Vines, and give them a copy for graduation....
 It's not an insult to say that Shop Class is the best self-help book that I've ever read.
 Almost all works in the genre skip the "self" part and jump straight to the "help."
 Crawford rightly asks whether today's cubicle dweller even has a respectable self....It's kind of like Heidegger and the Art of Motorcycle Maintenance."

 "Matt Crawford's remarkable book on the morality and metaphysics of the repairman looks into the reality of practical activity.
 It is a superb combination of testimony and reflection, and you can't put it down."